-\textbf{MET-Meme~\cite{xu-2022-metmeme}.} MET-Meme is a metaphor-rich multimodal meme dataset that pairs images with their textual content to support multimodal meme understanding.
+\paragraph{MET-Meme~\cite{xu-2022-metmeme}.} MET-Meme is a metaphor-rich multimodal meme dataset that pairs images with their textual content to support multimodal meme understanding.
 The dataset provides annotations for multiple semantic aspects of memes, including metaphor occurrence, intention, and offensiveness, capturing cases where meaning arises from the interaction between visual and textual elements.
 In our experiments, we use the \emph{metaphor occurrence detection}, \emph{intention detection}, and \emph{offensiveness detection} annotations for both the English and Chinese subsets of the dataset.

-\textbf{MAMI~\cite{fersini-etal-2022-semeval}.} MAMI is the dataset released for SemEval-2022 Task 5 on Multimedia Automatic Misogyny Identification, consisting of meme images paired with their embedded textual content.
-The dataset provides annotations for misogyny detection at both a coarse level (misogynous vs.\ non-misogynous) and a fine-grained level, including the categories of \emph{shaming}, \emph{stereotype}, \emph{objectification}, and \emph{violence}.
-In our experiments, we evaluate misogyny identification as the primary task.
-Fine-grained categories (\textit{violence}, \textit{objectification}, \textit{shaming}, \textit{stereotype}) are modeled as auxiliary binary prediction tasks within our unified framework but are not treated as independent benchmarks for state-of-the-art comparison.
+\paragraph{MAMI~\cite{fersini-etal-2022-semeval}.} MAMI is a dataset released for SemEval-2022 Task 5, consisting of meme images paired with embedded textual content.
+The dataset provides annotations for misogyny at both a coarse level (misogynous vs.\ non-misogynous) and a fine-grained level, including \emph{shaming}, \emph{stereotype}, \emph{objectification}, and \emph{violence}.
+In our experiments, we use misogyny identification as the primary task.
+Fine-grained categories (\textit{violence}, \textit{objectification}, \textit{shaming}, \textit{stereotype}) are modeled as auxiliary binary prediction tasks within our unified framework, but are not treated as independent benchmarks.

-\textbf{MIMIC~\cite{singh2024mimic}.} MIMIC is a Hindi--English code-mixed multimodal dataset for misogyny identification in online memes and posts.
-Each example combines an image with short, often code-mixed textual content, and is annotated to support supervised detection of misogynistic content.
+\paragraph{MIMIC~\cite{singh2024mimic}.} MIMIC is a Hindi--English code-mixed multimodal dataset for misogyny identification in online memes and posts.
+Each example combines an image with short, often code-mixed textual content, and is annotated for misogyny.
 The dataset is provided in two variants: one formulated as a \emph{binary misogyny detection} dataset (misogynous vs.\ non-misogynous), and another containing \emph{category-level annotations} for misogyny-related subtypes.
-In our experiments, we use the category-level dataset as well, where memes are labeled with the following categories: \emph{unspecified}, \emph{prejudice}, \emph{objectification}, \emph{humiliation}, as well as their observed combinations (e.g., \emph{objectification+humiliation}, \emph{prejudice+humiliation}, \emph{objectification+prejudice}).
+We use the category-level dataset as well, where memes are labeled with the following categories: \emph{unspecified}, \emph{prejudice}, \emph{objectification}, \emph{humiliation}, as well as their observed combinations (e.g., \emph{objectification+humiliation}, \emph{prejudice+humiliation}, \emph{objectification+prejudice}).